-The following table sets forth the name and place of residence of all the nominees as directors, their offices held with the Corporation, the date upon which they became directors of the Corporation, their present principal occupation(s), as well as the number of common shares of the Corporation beneficially owned by the nominee or subject to his/her control or direction as at March 20, 2014.
+The following table sets forth the name and place of residence of all the nominees as directors, their offices held with the Corporation, the date upon which they became directors of the Corporation, their present principal occupation(s), as well as the number of common shares of the Corporation beneficially owned by the nominee or subject to his/her control or direction as at March 20, 2015.
 Statements contained in this table with respect to each nominee are based upon information obtained from the person concerned.
 Note that the Board of Directors does not have an executive committee.

-Name and Place of Residence Office Held with the Corporation Director Since Principal Occupation(s) Number of Common Shares Beneficially Owned, Directly or Indirectly, or over which Control or Direction is Exercised TOM A. BRUCE JONES, CBE (1) Glasgow, Scotland Chairman of the Board and Director July 1993 Chairman of the Board, James Jones & Sons Limited (British forest products company) (2) GEORGE J. BUNZE, CPA, CMA (3)(4)(5) Québec, Canada Director May 2001 Vice-Chairman and Director, Kruger Inc. (manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products) 94,500 (5) GIANNI CHIARVA (4) Milan, Italy Vice-Chairman of the Board and Director July 1993 Chairman, SJ International; Chairman, Fabbri Group, Italy (machines and films for food packaging sector) (6) BRIAN MCMANUS Québec, Canada President, CEO and Director June 2001 President and CEO, Stella-Jones Inc. 7,287 NYCOL PAGEAU-GOYETTE (1)(3)(4)(7) Québec, Canada Director July 1993 President, Pageau Goyette et associés limitée (management services firm); Chairperson, Sorinco Inc. (waste management company) 18,800 SIMON PELLETIER (3) Québec, Canada Director May 2012 Senior Vice-President, Life Cycle Services, Metso Mining & Construction Technology (manufacturer of mineral processing and construction equipment) 3,000 DANIEL PICOTTE (1) Québec, Canada Director July 1993 Partner, Fasken Martineau DuMoulin LLP (law firm) 20,000 JOHN BARRIE SHINETON (3) Ontario, Canada Director May 2009 Vice-Chairman of the Board, Norbord Inc. (producer of oriented strand board) - MARY WEBSTER (1) Minnesota, U.S.A.
+Name and Place of Residence Office Held with the Corporation Director Since Principal Occupation(s) Number of Common Shares Beneficially Owned, Directly or Indirectly, or over which Control or Direction is Exercised TOM A. BRUCE JONES, CBE (1) Glasgow, Scotland Chairman of the Board and Director July 1993 Chairman of the Board, James Jones & Sons Limited (British forest products company) (2) GEORGE J. BUNZE, CPA, CMA (3)(4)(5) Québec, Canada Director May 2001 Vice-Chairman and Director, Kruger Inc. (manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products) 77,500 (5) GIANNI CHIARVA (4) Milan, Italy Vice-Chairman of the Board and Director July 1993 Chairman, SJ International; Chairman, Fabbri Group, Italy (machines and films for food packaging sector) (6) BRIAN MCMANUS Québec, Canada President, CEO and Director June 2001 President and CEO, Stella-Jones Inc. 7,356 NYCOL PAGEAU-GOYETTE (1)(3)(4)(7) Québec, Canada Director July 1993 President, Pageau Goyette et associés limitée (management services firm); Chairperson, Sorinco Inc. (waste management company) 18,400 SIMON PELLETIER (3) Québec, Canada Director May 2012 Senior Vice-President, Global Sales and Marketing, Metso, Service Business Area (manufacturer of mineral processing and construction equipment) 3,000 DANIEL PICOTTE (1) Québec, Canada Director July 1993 Partner, Fasken Martineau DuMoulin LLP (law firm) 20,000 James A. Manzi, Jr. Florida, U.S.A. - - Retired attorney 0 MARY WEBSTER (1) Minnesota, U.S.A.
 Director May 2007 Corporate Director 8,800

-(1) Member of the Environmental, Health and Safety Committee.

-(2) Mrs. Stina Bruce Jones, wife of Mr. Tom A. Bruce Jones, owns approximately 71,332 common shares of the Corporation and Mr. Tom A. Bruce Jones owns, directly or indirectly, approximately 32.0% of the voting shares of JJS which holds 49.0% of the shares of SJ International, which in turn, holds 26,572,836 or approximately 38.6% of the common shares of the Corporation.
-Mr. Tom A. Bruce Jones holds directly, an additional 30,000 common shares of the Corporation.

-(3) Member of the Audit Committee.

-(4) Member of the Remuneration Committee.

-(5) Mrs. Kathleen Bunze, wife of Mr. George J. Bunze, owns an additional 1,000 shares of the Corporation.

-Mr. Gianni Chiarva, together with his associates, exercises control or directly or indirectly, over all of the voting shares of Stella International, which holds 51.0% of the shares of SJ International, which in turn, holds 26,572,836 or approximately 38.6% of the common shares of the Corporation.
-Mr. Gianni Chiarva holds directly, an additional 30,000 common shares of the Corporation.

-(7) Lead Director.
+- (1) Member of the Environmental, Health and Safety Committee. - (2) Mrs. Stina Bruce Jones, wife of Mr. Tom A. Bruce Jones, owns approximately 71,332 common shares of the Corporation and Mr. Tom A. Bruce Jones owns, directly or indirectly, approximately 32.0% of the voting shares of JJS which holds 49.0% of the shares of SJ International, which in turn, holds 26,572,836 or approximately 38.5% of the common shares of the Corporation.
+Mr. Tom A. Bruce Jones holds directly, an additional 30,000 common shares of the Corporation. - (3) Member of the Audit Committee. - (4) Member of the Remuneration Committee. - (5) Mrs. Kathleen Bunze, wife of Mr. George J. Bunze, owns an additional 1,000 shares of the Corporation. - (6) Mr. Gianni Chiarva, together with his associates, exercises control or directly or indirectly, over all of the voting shares of Stella International, which holds 51.0% of the shares of SJ International, which in turn, holds 26,572,836 or approximately 38.5% of the common shares of the Corporation.
+Mr. Gianni Chiarva holds directly, an additional 30,000 common shares of the Corporation. - (7) Lead Director.